Need to Know:

 Did the band name themselves after something in Alaska because they thought it sounded cool, even though they’ve never been here?
 Nah.
 Not Alaskan music.

-Spotify makes playlisting and sharing very easy compared to other platforms.
-We’re not particularly Spotify fans — in fact, we’re hoping for better, from an artist perspective — but it’s a logical starting place.
-If they’re algorithmically making money off of our artists, we’ll train that algorithm to work for Alaskan artists.
+We’re not particularly Spotify fans — in fact, we’re hoping for better, from an artist perspective — but it was a logical starting place.
+If they’re algorithmically making money off of our artists, we’ll train that algorithm to work for Alaskan artists.Volunteer energy will get us to new platforms sooner, so if you want to see that happen, submit some songs, share the playlists, and contact us to volunteer!

 -